jsilve24/arch-dotfiles/home/.local/share/arch-install/lenovo2install.md

 # TODO

 ## Assorted other software ##
-yay -S libreoffice-still inkscape gimp spotify yay -S pdfjs-legacy # to read pdfs in qutebrowser (legacy version only needed until Qt6 support in qutebrowser) pacman -S inotify-tools # used by exwm-qute-edit script yay -S rstudio-desktop
+yay -S libreoffice-still inkscape gimp spotify textext # last is for latex in inkscape yay -S pdfjs-legacy # to read pdfs in qutebrowser (legacy version only needed until Qt6 support in qutebrowser) pacman -S inotify-tools # used by exwm-qute-edit script yay -S rstudio-desktop